rockset/rockset-js/packages/cli/README.md

   -d, --description=description  Set the description for the new query lambda -h, --help                     show CLI help

-DESCRIPTION
-  Add an empty lambda with the specified name to the project.
-The path for the lambda is the same
-       as would be created with 'rockset local:resolve'.

 EXAMPLE
-    $ rockset local:queryLambda:add commons.helloWorld
+    $ rockset local:queryLambda:add commons.helloWorld -d "my lambda"
   Successfully added Query Lambda commons.helloWorld to path /Users/tchordia/rockset/src/commons/helloWorld.lambda.json
 ```

 _See code: [src/commands/local/queryLambda/add.ts](./src/commands/local/queryLambda/add.ts)_

-## `rockset local:queryLambda:delete`
+## `rockset local:queryLambda:delete NAME`

-Delete all Query Lambdas from the project.
+Delete a lambda with the specified name from the project

 ```
 USAGE
-  $ rockset local:queryLambda:delete
+  $ rockset local:queryLambda:delete NAME

+ARGUMENTS
+  NAME  The fully qualified name of the lambda you wish to add.
+A Qualified Name is a string formatted like
+        "{ws}.{name}".

 OPTIONS
   -h, --help  show CLI help
-  -l, --lambda=lambda        The qualified name of the lambda to delete -w, --workspace=workspace  The qualified name of the workspace to delete -y, --yes                  Bypass the safety checks, and automatically engage in dangerous actions.
+  -y, --yes   Bypass the safety checks, and automatically engage in dangerous actions.

-DESCRIPTION
-  Delete all Query Lambdas from the project.

-  If a workspace parameter is passed, only that workspace will be deleted.
-  If a lambda parameter is passed, only that lambda will be deleted.
-  These two parameters are mutually exclusive, only one may be passed.
+EXAMPLE
+  $ rockset local:queryLambda:delete commons.foo
+  ✔ WARNING: This operation will delete commons.foo, and all associated files in the current project, and can result in a loss of work.
+Are you sure you would like to proceed? … no
 ```

 _See code: [src/commands/local/queryLambda/delete.ts](./src/commands/local/queryLambda/delete.ts)_